 All students are expected to attend school regularly and to be on time for classes in order to get maximum benefit from the instructional program and to develop habits of punctuality, self-discipline, and responsibility.
 There is felt to be a direct relationship between poor attendance, class failure, and dropouts.
 The following are items comprising the attendance policy of the Adair County R-II Schools.
-Revised by the Adair County R-II School Board on June 19, 2013.
+Revised by the Adair County R-II School Board on June 19, 2019.

-- Students may miss no more than 7 days or the equivalent of 7 school days to receive any "credit" during a given semester for all classes enrolled.
-Students may miss no more than 7 periods of any one class to receive "credit" for that class. - 2.
+- 1. Students may miss no more than 5 days or the equivalent of 5 school days to receive any "credit" during a given semester for all classes enrolled.
+Students may miss no more than 5 periods of any one class to receive "credit" for that class. - 2.
 "Credit" will be defined as 1/2 unit of Carnegie credit per class each semester.
-Any student exceeding 7 days in a semester will forfeit the 1/2 unit of credit for each class and have placed on their official transcript the letters "NC" (no credit) under the column "semester grade".
+Any student exceeding 5 days in a semester will forfeit the 1/2 unit of credit for each class and have placed on their official transcript the letters "NC" (no credit) under the column "semester grade".
 Also, the "NC" will be footnoted with an explanation of the school's attendance policy and loss of credit. - 3.
-College Visit allowances: Juniors will be allowed 1 college visit and Seniors will be allowed 2 college visits per year that will not count towards their 7 absences.
-Visits must be arranged through the counselor, be pre-approved, and bring back documentation in order for them not to count towards their 7 days. - 4.
-The only exception to the attendance policy is a doctor, dentist, or orthodontist certified medical excuse, or mandatory courtroom appearance documented by the court or law firm.
-Excused absences are based on the honesty and integrity of the parents and their doctor. - 5.
-Make-up of missed work, tests, etc.: It is the student's responsibility to obtain all homework and hand it in on time.
+College Visit allowances: Juniors will be allowed 1 college visit and seniors will be allowed 2 college visits per year that will not count towards their 5 absences.
+Visits must be arranged through the counselor, be pre-approved, and bring back documentation in order for them not to count towards their 5 days. - 4.
+The only exceptions to the attendance policy are a doctor, dentist, or orthodontist certified medical excuse, or mandatory courtroom appearance documented by the court or law firm.
+Excused absences are based on the honesty and integrity of the parents and their doctor.
+Notes MUST be turned into the office within two business days of the absence in order to be excused.
+If the School Nurse sends a student home for illness, no excuse is required for that day and the following day.

+- 5. Make-up of missed work, tests, etc.: It is the student's responsibility to obtain all homework and hand it in on time.
 One day will be allowed for each day missed.
-For example, if you are sick for 2 days with the flu, you have 2 days to make up the work.
-Exceptions for late work can be made at the teacher's discretion.
-Truants will not be allowed to do make-up work.
-Students must bring a note from home, for any absence, in order to be given credit for make-up work.
+For example, if you are gone for 2 days, you have 2 days to make up the work.
 Assignments given or tests announced prior to an absence are due upon the students return to school. - 6.
-After the 4th day of absence in any of the 7 class periods a letter will be sent to the parent or guardian to inform them of the student's absences.
-After the 6th day of a student's absence the parent or guardian will be contacted by phone or letter (if phone contact is not possible).
-After the 7th day of absence a certified letter will be sent notifying the parent or guardian of their student's status.
-After the 8th day of absence a certified letter will be sent to the parent or guardian notifying the individual of the Adair County R-II School's attendance policy and their child's status.
-The school will request a parent conference at that time. - 7.
+After the 3rd day of absence in any of the 7 class periods a letter will be sent to the parent or guardian to inform them of the student's absences.
+After the 5th day of a student's absence the parent or guardian will be contacted by phone or letter (if phone contact is not possible). - 7.
 Student tardiness will be reported and recorded on an hourly basis for each school day.
 Students who accumulate eight tardies in a semester will receive a detention for the first offense.
 On the 12th tardy, the student will serve a day of ISS.
-On the 15th tardy, the student will serve 1-3 days of ISS.
-On the 16th tardy and over, each tardy will receive 1-3 days of ISS. - 8.
-Any student who exceeds 7 absences for any reason will make up each absence (in excess of 7 absences) minute to minute to receive credit for the semester.
-The time can be made up in the after school detention program or Saturday school as arranged by the Principal.
+On the 15th tardy, the student will serve 1 day of ISS.
+On the 16th tardy and over, each tardy will receive 1 day of ISS. - 8.
+Any student who exceeds 5 absences for any reason will make up each absence (in excess of 5 absences) minute to minute to receive credit for the semester.
+The time can be made up on our Mondays off as arranged by the Principal or when there is a HOT sheet detention.
 All make-up hours will be approved on a case by case basis.